16-03-01: Summary Of Essay Three Part One -- How Abstractionism Undermines Both Language And Science

 "Indeed, we are now setting out on a vicious infinite regress, which is commonly known as 'Bradley's regress', in recognition of its modern discoverer, the British idealist philosopher F. H. Bradley.
 Bradley used the regress to argue in favour of absolute idealism...."
 [Lowe (2006).
 Quotation marks altered to conform to the conventions adopted here.]

 So, despite what they say, dialecticians don't in fact start with general terms in order to extend knowledge, they begin with the names of abstract particulars.
 This stalls the dialectical juggernaut on the starting grid, turning DM-propositions into lists.

 In Essay Three Parts One and Two, the 'process of abstraction' is subjected to detailed, sustained and destructive criticism.
 Not only is this 'process' psychologically impossible to carry out -- and in principle impossible to check inter-subjectively --, its supposed results are incomprehensible.
 That is because, once again, abstraction undermines generality, producing only the names of abstract particulars wedged into pseudo-propositions, concatenated with other transmogrified terms -- which prevents language from being used to say anything whatsoever.

 The young Marx and Engels are also recruited in support of these claims because of their remarkably similar views in this area.

-Finally, it is worth adding that the Essays posted at this site aren't aimed at showing that DM is false, only that it is far too vague and confused for it to be assessed for its truth or falsehood.
+Finally, it is worth adding that the Essays posted at this site aren't aimed at showing that DM is false, only that it is far too vague and confused for it to be assessed for its truth or its falsehood.
 It doesn't make it that far.
-What is more, in relation to the subject of this Summary, it is incoherent, too.
+What is more, in relation to the subject of this Summary, it is incoherent, to boot.